Research Areas:

 with Andreas Pape, J. David Schaffer, and Hiroki Sayama

-Under review
+Under review at Complexity

-Abstract: There is a broad class of networks which connect inputs to outputs.
-These networks need not be feed-forward, including networks such as chemical transformation networks, electrical circuits, municipal water systems, and neural networks.
-The goal of this paper is to provide a strong theoretical foundation for a particular evolutionary operation, crossover, across this class of networks and connect crossover to informativeness, a measure of the connectedness of inputs to outputs.
-We define an Input/Output Directed Graph (or IOD Graph) as a graph with a set of nodes N and directed edges E, where N contains a set of "input nodes" I and a set of "output nodes" O. We define a crossover operation on IOD Graphs in which we find subgraphs with matching sets of forward and backward directed links to "swap."
+Abstract: There exists a broad class of networks that connect inputs to outputs.
+These networks include chemical transformation networks, electrical circuits, municipal water systems, and neural networks.
+The goals of this paper are to provide a theoretical foundation for evolutionary crossover on this class of graphs and connect crossover to informativeness, a measure of the connectedness of inputs to outputs.
+Informativeness is defined as: a partially informative graph has at least one path from an input to some output, a very informative graph has a path from every input to some output, and a fully informative graph has a path from every input to every output.
+If a neural network with non-zero weights and any number of layers is fully informative.
+As links are removed (assigned zero weight), it may become very, partially, or not informative.
+(The complement of informativeness is actionability, which is a measure of how connected outputs are from inputs.)
+We define a crossover operation on IOD Graphs in which we find subgraphs with matching sets of forward and backward directed links to "swap."
 With this operation, IOD Graphs can be subject to evolutionary computation methods.
-We also define informativeness, which characterizes the degree to which there exist directed paths from the input nodes to the output nodes, and investigate the extent to which the informativeness of parent graphs is preserved in the child graph(s) resulting from this operation.
 We show that fully informative parents may yield a non-informative child.
-We also show that under conditions of contiguousness and the no dangling nodes condition, crossover compatible, partially informative parents yield partially informative children, and very informative input parents with partially informative output parents yield very informative children.
+We also show that under certain conditions, crossover compatible, partially informative parents yield partially informative children, and very informative input parents with partially informative output parents yield very informative children.
 However, even under these conditions, full informativeness may not be retained.
+Similar results hold for actionability.